kyang5/coursedescriptions/source/bsmsprograms.rst

     misleading entry named "starting semester": The
     *starting semester for the program should be the first semester when the* *student will be in pure*  **graduate** *status* (after expected completion of the BS).
-This is *not* the semester coming right after the student has filled out the application.
+This is *not* generally the semester coming right after the student has filled out the application.
 This is *after* all double-counted courses are completed.
--   A one page personal statement of purpose; this is inserted as part of the Graduate Application Form;
+-   A one page personal statement of purpose;
 -   Three letters of recommendation, at least two coming from faculty in the Department of Computer Science at Loyola University.